isomerpages/tp-virtualcampus/media/p10/_posts/2022-06-17-post-Sports Club.md

 </div>
 </td>
 <td rowspan="1" colspan="1">
-<p>Temasek Polytechnic Sports Club (TPSC) is a non-academic constituent club
+<p>TP Sports Club (TPSC) is a non-academic constituent club that is committed
-in TP that is committed to bringing about a vibrant campus, fostering a healthy lifestyle and community bonding through a wide array of physical activities.
+to bringing about a vibrant campus, fostering a healthy lifestyle and community bonding through a wide array of physical activities.
 TPSC believes in learning through sports and aims to empower all students through inclusive activities specially curated by the club.
 <br>
-<br>An impactful event organised for the TP population in AY2023/2024 was
+<br>Collaborating with other Constituent clubs, we organised the "<strong>TP Walk for Rice 2024</strong>",
+where we featured exciting carnival games and prizes to liven up the mood for both students and the community.
+We also had a fundraiser, "<strong>Sportopia</strong>", in collaboration with the TP Campus Care Network to raise funds for students through gamified sports.
+Along with SENvocates, we also rolled out a service learning event, "<strong>SEN Awareness Campaign - TParalympia</strong>".
-the National Day Sports Carnival that embodied the theme of “Onward As One” through the team-based booth games.
-Another notable event was the TPSC February Sports Fest - Sports Saga &amp; TParalympia - that introduced the world of para-sports to the TP community and public, instilling the value of inclusivity.
-Come join us now and let's bring a change to TP together!
+We have continued its effort to introduce the world of para-sports to the TP community and public, instilling the value of inclusivity.</p>
+<p></p>
+<p>Come join us now and let's bring a change to TP together!
 <br>
 <br><strong>Training Day:</strong>
 <br>Event Basis